 7. What are good rules for use of the slides?

 See Question 15.
 Are there pesticides applied to the fruit that needs washed off first?
-Would you like them wait until the fruit is ready?
+Would you like the children to wait until the fruit is ready to eat?
 Otherwise, children will be trying to eat earlier in the season.
 I like the idea of eating from the garden/orchard with supervision so adults are aware of what children are eating in case there are issues.
 This doesn’t mean there can never be any eating, but that it’s a judgment call of the adult.
-While I try to say yes as often as possible, there are times when it will not be an appropriate time to eat from the orchard.
+While I try to say yes as often as possible, there may be times when it will not be an appropriate time to eat from the orchard.

 9. What is too much of a mess?
 How to manage clean up of messy materials?

 Are there designated spaces for messy materials?
 Give a signal for clean up time with some children needing more time than others.
 Procedures you use for cleaning up in the classroom should also work outside, though something that makes more noise to get the children’s attention may be helpful.

 10. How can we best enforce “put away” method so that it works all day long with repeated use in the outdoor space?

 Perhaps try for extended periods outside as much as possible so there are fewer “put away” times needed throughout the day.